 When you have created a new database, a new blank table is already created.
 You could create this table as you go by simply entering data.
 It is generally recommended that you plan a database before working on it though.
-Making it up as you go along doesn't always work quite as well as it does in other applications so we will close the existing table without saving any changes, and then create a new one using the design view.
+Making it up as you go along doesn't always work quite as well as it does in other applications.
+To show the process for designing a table, we will close the existing table without saving any changes, and then create a new one using the design view.